AlexsLemonade/2020-july-training/workshop/posting-errors-guidelines.md

 *Optionally:*
 - What things have you tried thus far?

-To demonstrate what we mean by these guidelines we will walk through an example:
+To demonstrate what we mean by these guidelines we will walk through an example.

 # A troubleshooting example

-In this example, I'm using our exercise notebook, `04a-intro_to_R_exercise.Rmd`.
+In this example, I'm using our exercise notebook `04a-intro_to_R_exercise.Rmd`.

 Below I'm showing a screenshot of what this error would look like when encountering it in [our RStudio Server](../virtual-setup/rstudio-login.md)